goloshubov/fconfig/README.md

 fconfig is my ansible playbook for dotfiles and a bit more

 ## goals
-- avoid configuration drifts, primarily on (fedora) linux workstations and laptops.
+- avoid configuration drifts on personal linux workstations and laptops.
 Meaning - switching to another laptop without noticing the difference
 - keep it as simple as possible

 ## features